Sam Mardian: Biography

-Mardian was born in Pasadena, California, the son of Armenian immigrants Akabe (née Lekerian) and Samuel Mardian, Sr. He served as a captain in the United States Army Air Forces during World War II.
-From 1960 to 1964, Mardian served as the Mayor of Phoenix, Arizona.
+Mardian was born in Pasadena, California, the son of Armenian immigrants Akabe (née Lekerian) and Samuel Mardian Sr. He served as a captain in the United States Army Air Forces during World War II.
+From 1960 to 1964, Mardian served as the mayor of Phoenix, Arizona.
 Mardian was an older brother of Watergate figure Robert Mardian.
-He helped operated his family's construction enterprise and was an accountant.
+He helped operate his family's construction enterprise and was an accountant.

 Sam Mardian died in Phoenix, Arizona on November 23, 2015, at the age of 96.